intel-iot-devkit/smart-video-workshop/optimization-tools-and-techniques/README.md

 	./tutorial1 -i $SV/object-detection/Cars\ -\ 1900.mp4 -m $SV/object-detection/mobilenet-ssd/FP32/mobilenet-ssd.xml -b 2

-### Run the example for batch size 8 and 16
+### Run the example for different batch sizes
-The similar instructions can be used to change batch size to 8 and 16 using Model Optimizer.
-Once it is done, run the example again and observe the performace.
+Change the batch sizes to 8,16,32,64,128 and so on and see the performance diffrence in terms of the inference time.

 ### 2. Pick the right model based on application and hardware